huntergreer13/pillCounts/README.md

 2. Install Node.js at https://nodejs.org/en/download/

-3. Install WampServer at http://www.wampserver.com/en/ and download the index.html file to the www folder
+3. Install WampServer at http://www.wampserver.com/en/ and download the index.html file to the www/count folder

+4. In Internet Explorer, click on settings, internet options, security tab.
+Select local intranet.
+Click custom level button, enable "Initialize and script Activex controls not marked as safe for scripting option."

 ## To Run Program: